NeuroJSON/jdata/JData_specification.md

 parse complex data structures are particularly important to the scientific communities.

-It is a challenging task to encapsulate the wide varieties of data forms in a single data interchange format.
+It is a challenging task to encapsulate wide varieties of data forms in a single data interchange format.
 There has been many previous efforts in designing a general-purpose data storage specification.
 Some of them have become popular choices in one or multiple categories of applications.